UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 the plugin JAR-files (it uses the plugin classpath).

 The _Engine process_ _**must**_ run on the JDK that is used in the project under analysis.
-Otherwise, there will be numerous problems with code analysis, `soot`, Reflection, and the divergence of the generated code Java API will occur.
+Otherwise, there will be numerous problems with code analysis, `soot`, _Reflection_, and the divergence of the generated code Java API will occur.

 Currently, it is prohibited to run more than **one** generation process simultaneously (the limitation is related to the characteristics of the native libraries).
 The process logging mechanism relies on